Think again. And again.

 - Facilitate and guide, fostering discovery, thinking, creativity and the construction of knowledge

-- Teach for deep understanding by designing a curriculum organized around meaningful problems, projects, and questions
+- Teach for deep understanding by designing diverse and culturally responsive curricula organized around meaningful problems, projects, and questions

 - Gauge students’ understanding through multiple forms of progress-oriented and authentic assessment